RushuiGuan/framework/docfx_project/articles/messaging.md

 By doing so, the daemon utility can also be walled off and access control can be implemented by the web api.  `Albatross.Messaging.CodeGen` is created to simplify json serialization and deserialization of the commands between the web api and the daemon.
 To use it:

-1. A web api project `Sample.Messaging.WebApi` is created and configured as the messaging service consumer.
+1. A web api project `Sample.WebApi` is created and configured as the messaging service consumer.
-1. A daemon service `Sample.Messaging.Daemon` with messaging is created as the messaging host.
+1. A daemon service `Sample.Daemon` with messaging is created as the messaging host.
-1. A command line utility `Sample.Messaging.Utility` is created to send commands to the web api.
+1. A command line utility `Sample.Utility` is created to send commands to the web api.
-1. A dto project `Sample.Messaging.Core` is created to share the command dtos between the daemin, web api and the utility.
+1. A dto project `Sample.Core` is created to share the command dtos between the daemin, web api and the utility.
 1. In the dto project, create a partial public interface that is prefixed by `I` and postfixed by `Command`.
 The interface should be empty.
 ```c#
 public partial interface ITestCommand { }